code-423n4/2024-03-acala/README.md

 ```
 - If you have a public code repo, please share it here:
-- How many contracts are in scope?:
+- How many contracts are in scope?:   3
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  1135
-- How many external imports are there?:
+- How many external imports are there?: 1
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?: 5
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   Composition
-- How many external calls?:
+- How many external calls?:   0
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: 85
-- Is this an upgrade of an existing system?:
+- Is this an upgrade of an existing system?: No
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): ERC-20 Token, Non ERC-20 Token, Timelock function
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: No
 - Please describe required context:
-- Does it use an oracle?:
+- Does it use an oracle?:  No
 - Describe any novel or unique curve logic or mathematical models your code uses:
-- Is this either a fork of or an alternate implementation of another project?:
+- Is this either a fork of or an alternate implementation of another project?:   Yes
 - Does it use a side-chain?:
 - Describe any specific areas you would like addressed:
 ```